Rock ‘n’ Roller Coaster Starring Aerosmith Sunset Boulevard Disney’s Hollywood Studios

 The coaster also features a specially recorded Aerosmith soundtrack that booms out from a 32,000 watt onboard audio system with more than 125 speakers (5 per passenger) and 24 sub-woofers.

 Guests experience a force of nearly 5 Gs as they transition from launch to loop at the ride’s first inversion.
 For comparison, astronauts aboard the Space Shuttle experience 3 Gs at liftoff.

 At 3,400 feet, the coaster’s track is more than a half-mile long.

 The Stratocaster guitar at the entrance of the attraction is 40 feet tall and has a 32-foot-long neck.

 Each limo plays a different Aerosmith track.
-Among the popular Aerosmith songs heard: Dude Looks Like a Lady; Walk This Way; Sweet Emotion; and Love in an Elevator.
+Among the popular Aerosmith songs heard: Dude (Looks Like a Lady); Walk This Way; Sweet Emotion; and Back in the Saddle.

 Formed in the early 1970s in Boston, Aerosmith has sold 80 million records in its career.

 Look for actress Ileana Douglas as the band’s manager during the pre-show segment of the attraction.